 1. Reassessing the client.

-modifying the existing nursing care plan.
+2. Reviewing and modifying the existing nursing care plan.

 3. Organizing resources and care delivery.